Claire Dean

 7. There is an Inca trail in Lima

-The Inca trail known as Qhapaq Ñan is 6,000 km long and connected the five countries of the Inca empire.
+The Inca trail known as Qhapaq Ñan is 6,000 km long and connects the five countries of the Inca empire.
 For trekkers, it’s mostly known for being the perfect route to travel from Cusco to Machu Picchu, but the Qhapaq Ñan also reached Lima.
 When Spanish conquerors arrived, they found an urbanized area, with roads that connected the highlands with the coast.
 Some of the best-preserved remains of Qhapaq Ñan can be found at the Pontifical Catholic University of Peru.

 8. The origins of Chifa